Bacon brothers

-The Bacon Brothers, Jonathan, Jarrod, and Jamie Bacon, are a trio of gangsters from Abbotsford, British Columbia, who are suspected of multiple firearms and drug trafficking charges and implicated in a rash of homicides that took place in the Fraser Valley and Greater Vancouver area.
+The Bacon brothers, Jonathan, Jarrod, and Jamie Bacon, are a trio of gangsters from Abbotsford, British Columbia, who are suspected of multiple firearms and drug trafficking charges and implicated in a rash of homicides that took place in the Fraser Valley and Greater Vancouver area.
 Jonathan, the oldest brother, was murdered in Kelowna on August 14, 2011.

 Rise to power

 The Bacon family originated from Edmonton.
-David Bacon was a special needs teacher who moved to Abbotsford after being hired by the Abbotsford School District while his wife Susan worked as a property manager for the Prospera Credit Union.
+David Bacon was a special education teacher who moved to Abbotsford after being hired by the Abbotsford School District while his wife Susan worked as a property manager for the Prospera Credit Union.
 The Bacon family was comfortably middle-class.
-The three Bacon brothers were Jonathan David (born January 31, 1981), Jarrod Wayne (born March 14, 1983) and James Kyle "Jamie" (born August 1, 1985).
+The three Bacon brothers were Jonathan David (born January 31, 1981), Jarrod Wayne (born March 14, 1983), and James Kyle "Jamie" (born August 1, 1985).

 Jonathan Bacon attended W. J. Mouat Secondary School and excelled at wrestling.
 One woman who knew the Bacon brothers who has asked to be identified only as "Elizabeth" suspected that Jonathan was working as a drug dealer, saying "When you see a kid start to have money all of a sudden, you immediately figure it's drugs".
 "Stephanie" described Jonathan as a popular student who loved wrestling and who became colder as he became to associate with a group of older men, saying of his new friends: "They were older, some of them in their 20s, They all had cars and expensive stuff like jewelry and watches.
 When Jonathan started to hang out with them, he started acting like them, talking like them, dressing like them".
 Another woman who went to school with Jonathan who asked to be identified only as "Amy" stated that the Bacon family was considered to be mostly "normal", but the two younger Bacon brothers were viewed as "bad news".
 "Amy" described Jonathan as becoming more distant as he aged, saying: "It's not like he became mean and nasty, or like a bully, or anything.
 It's just that he became less friendly, more of a tough guy".
 "Amy" also stated that Jonathan's new friends, including the non-Asians, all had tattoos in "Chinese writing" (members of the United Nations gang are required to have the phrase "Honour, Loyalty, Respect" in Chinese characters tattooed on themselves).
-Jonathan graduated from Mouat in 1999 and did not go to university.
+Jonathan graduated from Mouat in 1999 and did not go to college.
 In 2000, he was arrested and convicted of drug possession and again in 2001 for the possession of stolen goods.
 In 2001, David and Susan Bacon purchased an expensive house at 35475 Strathcona Court with seven bedrooms that sparked much discussion in the community about a how teacher and a property manager could afford their new home.